markormesher/tedium/README.md

 #### Acting as a User

+- Set `type: "user_token"`.
 - Generate a token for your Tedium service user and provide it in the `token` field.
+  - The token needs read/write permissions on contents, issues, and pull requests.
+For GitHub it must be a "classic" token, as new-style fine-grain tokens do not yet allow you to push to repos as a collaborator.
   - Note that the user must be a collaborator on your repositories.
   - It is *not* recommended to use a token for your own personal user.

 #### Acting as an Application

+- Set `type: "app"`.
 - To create an application:
   - On GitHub: Settings > Developer Settings > New GitHub App
-    - The app needs read/write permissions on commits, content, issues, and pull requests.
+    - The app needs read/write permissions on contents, issues, and pull requests.
     - After installing the app the installation ID can be found can be found at the end of the URL on the app settings page.
   - On Gitea: TODO
 - Provide the `clientId` and `privateKey` or `privateKeyFile` for your app, and the `installationId` for its installation in your profile/organisation.